muhammednawaf/ChatBot/README.md

 Follow these steps to run the project:

-1. Install dependencies:
+1. Install dependencies: npm install
+2. Start the development server: npm run dev

-2. Add your ChatGPT API key:
+3. Add your ChatGPT API key:
 - Create a `.env.local` file if it doesn't exist.
 - Add your ChatGPT API key to the `.env.local` file

-3. Start the development server:

 ## Technologies Used